 When I'm on a multi-step trip and moving around quickly, I'll leave out the destination bit and provide a second method of communication - like my cell phone or that of a trusted friend back home.
 This is plenty of information to connect you to your bag.

-Plus, if your bag actually does get lost, you will be filling out long and detailed airline forms.
+Plus, if your flight is delayed ( -- if so, here's what to do --) or you miss your connection and you and your bag are separated, you will be filling out long and detailed airline forms.
+You'll be giving them your life story - you don't need it on the luggage tag!
 Trust me, airlines will figure out a way to get in touch with you!
 (And don't worry about multi-lingual tags - this is one industry where English is universal).

 One of the leading causes of delays in returning lost luggage is that airlines can't find identifying information when they open up the suitcase.
 I always write my information down in bright marker on a sheet of white paper and place it on the top of inside my bag on top of my clothing.
 I also take a quick photo of the complete project - that way, if the worse does happen and everything gets lost, I can show airline staff exactly what my bag looks like, with its contents documented.
 It is the cheapest insurance you'll ever have!